cmu-sei/greybox/README.md

 # GreyBox Overview #
 GreyBox is a single-host Internet simulator for offline exercise and training networks.
-It allows a single host (pyhsical or VM) to provide the illusion of connectivity to the real Internet: a realistic BGP backbone topology with point-to-point link delays based on physical distance between the routers' real-world locations, combined with
+It allows a single host (physical or VM) to provide the illusion of connectivity to the real Internet: a realistic BGP backbone topology with point-to-point link delays based on physical distance between the routers' real-world locations, combined with